Accessibility statement

 Biography

-Sarah Blower is a Chartered Psychologist and Research Fellow in the Department of Health Sciences at the University of York.
+Sarah Blower is a Chartered Psychologist and Associate Professor in the Department of Health Sciences at the University of York.
 Sarah specialises in the design, implementation and evaluation of interventions to improve the health and wellbeing of infants, children, young people and their families.
 Sarah has extensive experience working collaboratively with charities, local authorities and other organisations seeking an effective way to prevent or intervene early in difficulties with children’s health and development.

 Sarah is a member of the Early Life and Prevention workstream of the Yorkshire and Humber Applied Research Collaboration (YHARC) and leads the ‘Best Start’ topic.
 She is also the Evaluation Workstream Lead for the Bradford Better Start Innovation Hub (BSBIH).
 Sarah previously held posts in the Institute for Effective Education (IEE) and spent a decade as a researcher at Dartington Social Research Unit (now Dartington Service Design Lab) an independent charity that brings science and evidence to bear on policy and practice in children's services to improve the health and development of children and young people.